 Viewing Inaccessible Crawl Spaces

-A crawl space can house essential wiring and pipework, and it can also be home to destructive molds and household pests.
+A crawl space can house essential wiring and pipework, and it can also be home to destructive types of mold in crawl space and household pests.
 Some spaces are too small to enter but may at least be visible by shining a bright torch through a foundation vent or other opening.
 For a more comprehensive view, small remote-controlled inspection robots have been designed to gain entry into these hard to reach areas.
 Here they use powerful LED lights to illuminate dark corners, and a camera to provide detailed feedback on these otherwise inaccessible spaces.

 Regular home inspections can help to prevent common maintenance issues turning into more complex and expensive emergency repairs.
 With the use of technology, even hard to reach areas of a property can be viewed in detail.